 This coming weekend, it is possible that you’ll see Spiderman, princesses, animals, clowns, and robots roaming the streets of Copenhagen.
 The bakeries and supermarkets are already luring us in to buy the tempting buns filled with whipped cream, jam, or vanilla custard.
-But on Sunday the 11th of February, kids in costumes will be walking from house to house, ringing doorbells, and performing small songs in return for sweets and money.
+But on Sunday, kids in costumes will be walking from house to house, ringing doorbells, and performing small songs in return for sweets and money.

 It’s the time of Shrovetide, also called ‘Fastelavn’ in Danish.
 A Danish take on Halloween, but with a more nightmarish origin.

 If the international animals’ right organization, PETA, had existed back in the 1600th Century in Denmark, they would have gotten furious about what was taking place at the farms and towns around the day of Shrovetide.

 Fastelavn was, in the Christian tradition, a party which marked the beginning of a 40 day-long fast.
 But even though the fast was abolished in 1536, people continued celebrating Fastelavn.

 The celebrating was, first and foremost, about eating and collecting food for the splendid dinner that the townsfolk enjoyed in the evening.
 The people collecting the food would dress up and go from house to house, singing songs in return for food.
 Just like the kids do today.

 Another part of the tradition was to smash a barrel from horseback.
 Each farm presented a rider and a horse, and then they jousted with a club by hitting a barrel tied up between two poles.
 However, inside the barrel was a living cat.
 The one who smashed a big enough hole in in the barrel for the cat to get out won the joust and received the title, ‘the cat king’.